DataCorrupted/peter-site/content/post/ps-blur.md

 ### First paste
 After pasting adjust the height of the image by input 480px in the right box.
-Click V or select Move Tool in the upper left to adjust the image to the center of your canvas.
+Press V or select Move Tool in the upper left to adjust the image to the center of your canvas.
 There will be a pink line to guide you when you are close the the center.

 <figure>